 The Merchant’s House is Fighting for Its Survival

-In April 2014, the Landmarks Preservation Commission approved a plan for construction of an eight-story hotel next to the 1832 Merchant’s House, New York City’s only family home preserved intact, inside and out.
-The Merchant’s House is a federal, state, and city landmark.
-In New York City, it was the first building in Manhattan designated in 1965 under the new landmarks law.
+In 2014, the Landmarks Preservation Commission approved a plan for construction of an eight-story hotel next to the 1832 Merchant’s House, New York City’s only family home preserved intact, inside and out.
+The Merchant’s House is a federal, state, and city landmark and was the first building in Manhattan designated in 1965 under the new landmarks law.
 Today, it is one of only 117 buildings (and one of only six residences) that have both exterior and an interior landmark status.
 As observed by Michael Devonshire, one of the foremost architectural preservationists in New York City and a commissioner of the Landmarks Preservation Commission: